California Electrician License: How to Become a Certified Electrician in CA

 How do I become an electrician in California?
 Here’s how to get your C-10 license

 The process for earning a C-10 electrical contractor license in California is unique: you’ll first have to complete the ECP before applying for the C-10 license.
-The sections below will detail the steps you need to take to receive your license, starting with the ECP.
+The sections below will detail the steps needed to receive your license, starting with the ECP.

 On average, it takes about 4 years to earn your C-10 electrical contractor license.